Plant a strawberry pot herb garden in a few simple steps. A space saving way to grow flavourful herbs to use in summer fresh dishes all season long!

 If any herb plants are root bound, carefully pull some dirt away and loosen the roots before placing in the pot.

 Next, create a watering channel.
 Start by placing the cardboard tube in the center of the strawberry pot, pushing down into the base layer of soil.
 It should be about 1-2″ from the top.

 Fill the tube with rocks to the top.
 Begin adding potting soil around the tube, packing lightly around the plants as you move upward.

 Finish by planting herbs in the top of the pot between the watering channel and the edge of the strawberry pot.
 It’s important not to crowd the plants so they have room to grow (I only planted two basil plants as they will fill in over time).
-Add more potting soil to fill in any gaps.

-Give everything a light watering, both on the top of the pot (pouring slowly into the watering channel) and into each pocket.
+Finally, give everything a light watering, both on the top of the pot (pouring slowly into the watering channel) and into each pocket.
 This gets water right to all of the roots rather than just the foliage.

 To use for cooking, simply cut or pinch off what’s needed.
 Most plants will re-grow throughout the summer.
 Keep them trimmed often for best results.

 Be sure to pin these Strawberry Pot Herb Garden instructions for later!